 Frozen Shoulder and Diabetes

-While there is a 2 to 5% incidence of frozen shoulder in the general population, frozen shoulder develops in 10% to 29% of people with diabetes although recent studies indicate that it can be as high as 36%!
-Not only that, diabetes affects the connective tissues in the body which can complicate frozen shoulder treatment and recovery.
+While there is a 3 to 5% incidence of frozen shoulder in the general population, frozen shoulder was thought to develop in 10% to 29% of people with diabetes although recent studies indicate that it can be as high as 36%!
+Not only that, diabetes detrimentally affects the connective tissues in the body which can complicate frozen shoulder treatment and recovery.
 These changes are the result of high glucose levels leading to glycosylation of the collagen within the shoulder joint causing the development of stronger and more stretchy scar tissue.
 This glycosylation leads to enhanced cross-linking among collagen molecules.

 Dr. Oolo-Austin believes that, with diabetic patients, the changes in connective tissue combine with an exaggerated healing response to shoulder strains or injuries.
 The result, in the case of frozen shoulder and diabetes sufferers, is an uncontrolled and over-exaggerated inflammation response and an equally uncontrolled and exaggerated healing response.
-Thus, excessive amounts of scar tissue form over the capsule of the shoulder joint which can make it much harder for the scar tissue to be separated and dissected during the MCD procedure.
+Thus, excessive amounts of strong, stretchy, scar tissue form over the capsule of the shoulder joint which can make it much harder for the scar tissue to be separated and dissected during the MCD procedure.

-Anecdotally, as there are no studies to conclusively prove this, our diabetic frozen shoulder sufferers complain to us that their frozen shoulder adhesions are “sticky” and resistant to conventional treatments like physical therapy and Dr. Oolo-Austin has noted a more difficult time separating the shoulder adhesions.
+Anecdotally there are no studies to conclusively prove this but our diabetic frozen shoulder sufferers complain to us that their frozen shoulder adhesions are “sticky” and resistant to conventional treatments like physical therapy and Dr. Oolo-Austin has noted a more difficult time separating the shoulder adhesions.
 He has noted clinically that Type-1 diabetics do not improve as rapidly and take longer in their recovery.
 Ultimately, they may not improve as much as a non-diabetic patient due to the systemic nature of this condition.
 Hydrodilatation, where a saline and cortisone solution is injected directly into the shoulder capsule to try and break apart the adhesions from the inside out, has a higher failure rate with Type-1 diabetics.
 This is thought to be due to the more resilient adhesions failing to come apart in the intensely painful capsular hydrodilation procedure foir adhesive capsulitis.

-Are Type 1 Diabetics More Likely To Develop Frozen Shoulder?
+Are Diabetics More Likely To Develop Frozen Shoulder?

 YES.
 Currently 10% of the population suffer with diabetes with 90% of diabetics falling within the type 2 secondary form of diabetes that develops usually in their 4th decade of life.
 All diabetics (type 1 and type 2) have a greater predisposition to developing adhesive capsulitis frozen shoulder.
 Interestingly, however, the prevalence of diabetes with type 1 is 10.3% and with type 2 being 22.4% according to the latest research.
-All this being said, Dr. Oolo-Austin’s MCD Procedure to cure adhesive capsulitis frozen shoulder still usually works for diabetics with frozen shoulder and diabetes.
+All this being said, Dr. Oolo-Austin’s MCD Procedure to cure adhesive capsulitis frozen shoulder still usually works for diabetics with frozen shoulder.
 Joanna Grant, from Toronto, Canada, is a type 1 diabetic who had frozen shoulder.
-She was worried and scared about the stickiness of her adhesions—worried that the OAT Procedure wouldn’t be successful.
+She was worried and scared about the stickiness of her adhesions—worried that the MCD Procedure wouldn’t be successful.
 But you can see the results in the video.

 If you are diabetic and have frozen shoulder or if you just have frozen shoulder, please speak with one of our educational directors in a free phone consultation.
-We can even put you in touch with Joanna or other past patients who got their shoulders back after the OAT Procedure to fix frozen shoulder.
+We can even put you in touch with Joanna or other past diabetic patients who got their shoulders back after the MCD operation to fix frozen shoulder.

 Video Transcript below